hrokr/International-Maritime-Piracy/README.md

 - [ ] Dash site
 - [ ] Datsette of finished database shared back to NGA in the event they might find it useful.

 Update 15 Jun.
 Received email from NGA.
 It seemed a mix of low priority, noncommittal, and "this is the way it's always been done".
 Asked for clarification.
-If this goes nowhere, I'll make changes and provide them but focus on getting it on Kaggle first.
-An option I'm seriously considering is a two or three part solution.
+If this goes nowhere, I'll make changes and provide it to them for their review and possible use but I'll focus on getting it on Kaggle first.
+An option I'm seriously considering is a two part solution.
 The first would be to keep the dataset as it is.
 The second (and I think more useful) is to one-shot the hostilities but leave the victims as the vessel type can be tricky.
-The third depends on either all or part of the dataset being corrected by hand which would all for a dataset that would be suitable for supervised learning projects.